 - The recovery of the sinner (1 Cor 5:5).
-As with all godly discipline, it is discipline, it is punishment (2 Cor 2:6 – “This punishment by the majority is enough”; and see Heb 12:5-11.
-It is also redemption: “you are to deliver this man to Satan for the destruction of the flesh, that his spirit may be saved in the day of the Lord” (1 Cor 5:5).
+As with all godly discipline, it is discipline, it is punishment (2 Cor 2:6 – “Sufficient to such a man is this punishment, which was inflicted of many”; and see Heb 12:5-11.
+It is also redemption: “…deliver such an one unto Satan for the destruction of the flesh, that the spirit may be saved in the day of the Lord Jesus” (1 Cor 5:5).

 So with this in mind, the Apostle Paul urges the Corinthians to chasten the incestuous man and excommunicate him with the aim of his restoration to fellowship with Christ and with the church.
 And what was the result?
 The man repented and was restored, just as the discipline was intended to do.
-In fact, Paul had to urge the church not to make him suffer longer than necessary: “For such a one this punishment by the majority is enough; so now you should rather turn to forgive and comfort him, or he may be overwhelmed by excessive sorrow.
-So I beg you to reaffirm your love for him” (2 Cor 2:6-8).
+In fact, Paul had to urge the church not to make him suffer longer than necessary: “Sufficient to such a man is this punishment, which was inflicted of many.
+So that contrariwise ye ought rather to forgive him, and comfort him, lest perhaps such a one should be swallowed with overmuch sorrow.
+Wherefore I beseech you that ye would confirm your love toward him” (2 Cor 2:6-8).